tpersp/EchoView/README.md

 Add new modules in the `modules/` directory.
 Each module should have an `init_module(app, config)` function.

 ## Updating from GitHub
-(Updater logic to be implemented)
+The application can update itself from the official repository.
+An endpoint is exposed at `/update` which will fetch the latest commit from `https://github.com/tpersp/EchoView.git` and reset the local copy.
+Any JSON configuration files are backed up and restored so your settings remain intact.
+Local changes to the code are discarded.

 ## Persistent Settings
 Settings are stored in `config/settings.json` and survive reboots/service restarts.
+The file is ignored by Git so updates will not overwrite your configuration.

 ---